 Our favorite gifts for baby’s first birthday

-Your toddler’s first birthday is a great time to celebrate how much they’ve grown — from a tiny baby to the charming person you’ve gotten to know over the last 12 months 🙂
+Your child’s first birthday is a great time to celebrate how much they’ve grown—from a tiny baby to the adorable person you’ve gotten to know over the last 12 months 🙂

 Art supplies

-Your 1-year-old loves to see what you’re up to in the kitchen, and including them in simple cooking tasks builds both skills and confidence.
-Bring them up to counter-height with a tall step stool and give them real tools like measuring cups, whisks, and wooden spoons to explore.
+Your curious toddler loves to see what you’re up to in the kitchen—and including them in simple cooking tasks builds their skills and confidence.
+Bring them up to counter height with a Montessori learning tower and give them toddler-safe real tools, like measuring cups, whisks, and wooden spoons, to explore.

 Push toys

-Once they figure out how to stand up and move, 1-year-olds love to go, go, go 🙂 Practicing with a wagon or play stroller might even be just the thing to get them walking on their own if they aren’t doing it quite yet.
-A favorite stuffy or Baby Doll can add some extra weight for stability.
+Once they figure out how to stand up and move, 1-year-olds love to go, go, go 🙂 Practicing with a wagon or play stroller might be just the thing to get them walking if they aren’t doing it on their own quite yet.
+Pushing a favorite stuffy or The Organic Cotton Baby Doll makes it extra exciting for your toddler.
+Look for push toys that have a wide base for stability.

 Riding toys

 If it isn’t clear by now, movement is the name of the game for your 1-year-old.
-Riding toys are great for scooting around indoors and out, and can be loved year round.
+Ride-on toys are great for scooting around indoors and out, and can be loved year round.

 The Organic Cotton Play Tunnel

-Your 1-year-old will love crawling through this colorful tunnel, developing gross motor skills that support walking in the process.
-While they explore inside, you can stick your face at the opening at either end for a game of peek-a-boo ❤️
+Your 1-year-old will love crawling through this colorful tunnel, an activity that builds gross motor skills for walking.
+Make crawling play into a game of peekaboo by revealing your face at the opening on either end ❤️

-Sensory play is so good for your toddler’s developing brain, but it can get messy 🙃 A water table keeps materials like water, sand, and even mud in basins you can remove for easy cleaning.
+Sensory play is so good for your toddler’s developing brain, but it can get messy.
+A sensory table helps keep materials contained, so your 1-year-old can dig, squeeze, grasp, and scoop with freedom.

 Education fund